AliSoftware/alisoftware.github.io/_drafts/the-opensource-experience.md

 ## Don't be afraid to contribute

-After a while, I wanted to give more to the community.
+After a while, I wanted to give back to the community.
 As I used [CocoaPods](https://cocoapods.org/about) a lot in my development projects, I wanted to help on that front.

 I can't find back the first Pull Request I did on CocoaPods, but I remember quite well that at that time I was not really confident because:

 * CocoaPods seems like a huge project and I was kinda lost in it, and didn't know where to start
-* I didn't know how to do Ruby _at all_.
+* **I didn't know how to do Ruby _at all_**.
 I was thinking that my code would probably look ridiculous compared to the Grand Masters working on CocoaPods

 So what I did is I started small, with Pull Requests about documentation typos, and helping improve the Guides using my experience as a CocoaPods user, to give feedback and avoid other people to have the same issues that I had when I first started using CocoaPods.
 It didn't seem much, but at least I was helping.